aniiiiXD/marketing_coFounder/README.md

 - Run `python data_onboarding.py` to add your company data
 - Add `.txt` files to `knowledge_base/` directory

+**Duplicate documents**
+- The system automatically prevents duplicates based on document IDs
+- Use `update_document()` instead of re-adding existing files

+**Low relevance scores**
+- Check if your query matches the content in your knowledge base
+- Use filters to narrow search to specific content types
+- Add more relevant documents to improve context

+**Backup/restore issues**
+- Backups are stored in `./backups/` directory
+- Use `vector_store.export_data()` for manual exports
+- Import with `vector_store.import_data()` to restore

 ## 🤝 Support

 For marketing co-founders who need help: